rpl23/ETF_Analysis_Trading/etf-report.md

 ## RESEARCH METHODOLOGY

 ### Data Collection and Processing
-Our dataset, sourced from Yahoo Finance, comprises daily price and volume data for eight major ETFs from 2018 to 2024.
+The dataset, sourced from Yahoo Finance, comprises daily price and volume data for eight major ETFs from 2018 to 2024.
 The data was partitioned into training (80%) and testing (20%) sets, with careful consideration for temporal ordering to prevent look-ahead bias.

 ### Feature Engineering
 ```python